SaiKarthikP/MatrixMultiplication/README.md

 Description
 ----
-This program compares the time taken to multiply two square matrices of a specified size N using the 3 methods.
+This program compares the time taken to multiply two randomly generated square matrices of a specified size N using the 3 methods.

 How to run the program